Tesseract (band): Altered State (2012–2014)

-On 12 June 2012 Tesseract announced that Coleman had amicably left the band.
-On 7 September 2012 the band announced that they had found their yet-unnamed new vocalist and would release the single, "Nocturne", on 12 October.
+On 12 June 2012, Tesseract announced that Coleman had amicably left the band.
+On 7 September 2012, the band announced that they had found their yet-unnamed new vocalist and would release the single, "Nocturne", on 12 October.
 A series of shows in Europe was also announced, including a performance at Euroblast Festival.
 It was later revealed that the new singer was Ashe O'Hara of British progressive metal band Voices from the Fuselage.
 Tesseract issued a short statement about the new vocalist on their website.

-On 28 February 2013 the band unveiled a release date for Altered State alongside a full track listing of the album.
+On 28 February 2013, the band unveiled a release date for Altered State alongside a full track listing of the album.
 The album is a 51-minute continuous piece divided into four large sections (Of Matter, Of Mind, Of Reality, Of Energy), each of which contains several tracks.
-On 30 April "Singularity" was aired on BBC Radio 1's Rock show, and was later released on their SoundCloud account.
+On 30 April, "Singularity" was aired on BBC Radio 1's Rock show, and was later released on their SoundCloud account.

 During a phone interview with Metal Injection, Williams stated that the band would be going on tour in the United States during the summer of 2013 and touring Europe in late 2013.

 Altered State was streamed in its entirety on 12 May 2013 on Century Media's official YouTube channel, two weeks before its 27 May release.

-Odyssey/Scala and Polaris (2014–2016)
+Odyssey/Scala, Polaris and Errai EP (2014–2016)

 On 27 June 2014, it was announced that Ashe O'Hara had left the band and that Dan Tompkins would be rejoining, leaving Skyharbor in the process.
 On 18 May 2015, Tesseract released Odyssey/Scala, their first live DVD and album compilation.

 Shortly after Daniel Tompkins reunited with the band, writing and recording for a third studio album began.
 The band made frequent updates on social media depicting the members tracking multiple instruments in studio.
-On 10 July 2015 Tesseract's official Facebook page released a video teaser for the new album titled Polaris.
+On 10 July 2015, Tesseract's official Facebook page released a video teaser for the new album titled Polaris.
 They also released album art and set a release date for 18 September 2015.
 A full album stream was uploaded to YouTube by Kscope Music on 15 September 2015.
 In November 2015, the band toured in support of the new album with opening bands including The Contortionist, ERRA and Skyharbor.

+On 16 September 2016, an EP titled Errai consisting of four acoustically rearranged tracks from Polaris was released.